-The Covid-19 outbreak appears to have passed its peak in China, more than two months after it took over global headlines.
-However, life remains far from normal in the Chinese capital Beijing, as Shin Lin* of Reporting ASEAN tells us in these thoughts scribbled during her time in self-quarantine.
+COVID-19 appears to have passed its peak in China, more than two months after it took over global headlines.
+But life remains far from normal in the Chinese capital Beijing.

 Also published in the Bangkok Post:

 It is one day after the Chinese government imposed a mandatory 14-day self-quarantine for all returnees to Beijing.
 Flying into Beijing Capital International Airport, I was struck by the stillness of the scene.